fbpx

 What Are the Punishments for Failing to Appear?

-There are several ways to defend yourself if you are wrongfully accused of criminally failing to appear in court.
+You can defend yourself in several ways if authorities wrongfully accuse you of criminally failing to appear in court.
 Some of these include:

 • You didn’t willfully miss your court date